 Prioritize A Good Night’s Sleep

-After 40, you’ll need at least 7 hours of sleep per night (9-10 is even better) and it’s also important to transition into an earlier bedtime schedule.
+After 40, you’ll need at least 7 hours of sleep per night and it’s also important to transition into a consistent bedtime schedule.
 Lack of sleep can affect your metabolism, appetite, and the hormones that control the stress response in the body making it hard to lose weight (18).

 Some ways to improve the quantity and quality of sleep you get every night are:

 - Limit caffeine after 2 p.m.